HugoBlox/theme-research-group/content/authors/Wanjie WU/_index.md

 ---
 # Display name
-title: Wanjie WU 吴
+title: Wanjie  WU

 # Username (this should match the folder name)
 authors:
-  - Wanjie WU
+  - WU, Wanjie

 # Is this the primary user of the site?
 superuser: false